 If you’ve ever dreamed of moving to a country where life is considerably cheaper than where you are now, you should read Tim Leffel’s book, A Better Life for Half the Price, now in its 2nd edition.
 Travel writer, author and experienced expat Tim Leffel has identified 19 countries where this is possible for people currently living in expensive countries like the US and the UK.
 One of them is Portugal.

 Through his book and additional guides and coaching sessions, Tim aims to help you decide whether or not you’re ready for expat life and how to choose a suitable place to live.
 Drawing upon his own experience, extensive research and the stories and experiences of other expats living in the 19 selected destinations, he provides enough information to get you started on your rat race escape plan.

 As one of the expats in Portugal that Tim interviewed to gain insights into the pros and cons of living here and the costs involved, I was keen to read the whole book.
 Especially the Portugal section.

-I’ve moved country four times in the last 13 years so I’m familiar with both the perks and the challenges of relocating and starting a new life in a different culture.
+I moved country four times in the space of 5 years so I’m familiar with both the perks and the challenges of relocating and starting a new life in a different culture.
 What I especially like about A Better Life for Half the Price is that it deals with both of these and doesn’t just gloss over the potential difficulties that lie ahead for wannabe expats.

 Despite the premise of the book being to help you find a country where your money goes further, Tim makes it clear that there’s more to moving abroad than saving money or drinking sangria by a pool.
 In fact, there’s a whole chapter dedicated to making you question whether or not you’re really cut out for living away from your comfort zone, whether that be easy access to friends and family, food that doesn’t turn your stomach or systems and laws that don’t make you weep with frustration.